Korean Air says jet diverted in Canada after threat

 "The airline will decide about the continuation of the flight after discussion with the airport and related authorities," Korean Air said.

-(Reporting by Sung-won Shim in SEOUL, Missy Ryan in WASHINGTON and Janet Guttsman; Editing by Daniel Magnowski)
+(Reporting by Sung-won Shim in SEOUL, Missy Ryan in WASHINGTON and Janet Guttsman; Editing by Dniel Magnowski)